-The C-PaMS Scholars will be organized into two cohorts, one for each year, to build a strong sense of community as they move together through a sequence of classes and activities at Loyola.
+The C-PaMS Scholars learning community will be organized into two cohorts, one for each year, to build a strong sense of community as they move together through a sequence of classes and activities at Loyola.
 They will have personalized access to coursework, colloquia, field trips, summer research, and internships in all STEM fields.
 They will also have access to a variety of academic and professional mentors and advisors.

 There are ambitious goals tied to the program’s comprehensive structure—goals in addition to increasing the number of students from underrepresented groups in C-PaMS disciplines.
 Shah and her colleagues hope 90 percent of C-PaMS Scholars choose to engage in an internship or research experience, which could be Loyola’s popular Hauber Summer Research Fellowship Program.
 They are striving not only for retention, but also for more than 80 percent of the C-PaMS Scholars to graduate with a degree in any STEM field.
 Students who follow this path will be better prepared to pursue extraordinarily competitive—and lucrative—jobs, many of them not far from Loyola.
 Maryland has the highest concentration of STEM jobs in the country, and Baltimore is among the top-10 U.S. cities for highest demand of STEM knowledge.

 “There are so many career opportunities in the Baltimore/Washington region for people in STEM,” said Shah.
 “Yet for students in underrepresented groups, they often don’t see people who look like them succeed in STEM, so it doesn’t even occur to them that STEM is a possibility.
 We’re taking the lead to change that perception.”